b. 08/03/1922 Dartry,County Armagh, Ireland. d. 30/04/1902 Upper Norwood, London.

 Olpherts described himself as an “old smooth-bore, muzzle-loader, hopelessly behind the times.”
 An example of his dash was apparent when he joined the 90th in their dash across the Char Bagh Bridge in Lucknow on 25th September 1857.
 Olpherts, who had charged with them, galloped back under a severe fire of musketry, and brought up the limbers and horses to carry off the captured guns.
 For this and many other actions, he was elected by his Regiment for the VC.
 He was awarded the VC on 18th June 1858 and received his Cross from Major-General Sir Sidney Cotton at Lucknow on 4th May 1859.

 When the Residency was reached, Olpherts acted as brigadier of artillery and, after Sir Colin Campbell’s column relieved Lucknow, he was left to defend the Alumbagh as the British advanced position.
 He finally returned home and retired as full general in 1883, to being further honoured by an appointment as Colonel Commanding the Royal Artillery.
 He died at his home in Upper Norwood, London on 30th April 1902, at the age of 81.
 He was buried in Richmond Cemetery, Richmond, Surrey.
-His medals are held by the National Army Museum, Chelsea.
+His medals are held on loan by the Royal Artillery Museum.

 BURIAL PLACE: RICHMOND CEMETERY, RICHMOND, SURREY.